nicozumarraga/pdf-focus-box/README.md

 ## Usage

 1. Upload a PDF file
-2. Click and drag to draw bounding boxes
+2. Click and drag to draw bounding boxes around areas of interest
-3. Manage boxes in the sidebar
+3. Extract text from marked regions
+4. Add text annotations directly on the PDF
+5. Fill form fields with data
+6. Export all annotations and data as JSON

 ## Tech Stack